 Hence, we solve in each time step for the unknown velocity and update later on for the unknown displacement.
 Before the time loop is entered, time invariant global matrices are assembled in the

 assemble_system() function, namely the stiffness matrix K, the mass matrix M, and the constant body loads (gravity).
-Since the composition of the linear system on the left-hand side, which consists of M and K, is also constant, we store it in a stepping matrix, in order to save the rebuilding in each time step.
-Note: in the tutorial cases, no gravity is needed and therefore, the term is zero in the example program.
+Since the composition of the linear system on the left-hand side (which consists of M and K) is also constant, we store it in a stepping matrix, in order to save the rebuilding in each time step.
+Note that in the tutorial cases, no gravity is needed and therefore, the term is zero in the example program.

 assemble_rhs() function in each time step.
 This is straightforward and comments have been added in the source code for more information.
 Part two of equation 2.3 is finally solved in the

 solve() function, before the displacement vector is updated in the